Xilinx/PYNQ/docs/source/9_iop_using_peripherals.rst

 There are 8 data pins on a Pmod port, that can be connected to any of 16 internal peripheral pins (8x GPIO, 2x SPI, 4x IIC, 2x Timer).
 This means the configuration switch for the Pmod has 8 connections to make to the data pins.

-Each pin can be configured by writing a 4 bit value to the corresponding place in the IOP Switch configuration register.
-The first nibble (4-bits) configures the first pin, the second nibble the second pin and so on.
+Each pin can be configured by writing a 4 bit value to the corresponding place in the IOP Switch configuration register. the first nibble (4-bits) configures the first pin, the second nible the second pin and so on.

 The following function, part of the provided pmod_io_switch_v1_0 driver (``pmod.h``) can be used to configure the switch from an IOP application.